Chanel couture comes to London in "Mademoiselle Prive" exhibit

 Coco Chanel is brought to life with recreations -- both physical and virtual through a downloadable app -- of her Parisian flat, first boutique and trips to Scotland, where she was inspired for her tweed jackets and skirt suits.

-On display are couture gowns by Lagerfeld and a re-edition of the only jewelry collection Coco Chanel designed in 1932.
-The diamond pieces were modeled by celebrities such as actresses Julianne Moore and Kristen Stewart at Chanel's July haute couture show, each wearing specially-designed gowns.
+On display are couture gowns by Lagerfeld and a re-edition of the only jewellery collection Coco Chanel designed in 1932.
+The diamond pieces were modelled by celebrities such as actresses Julianne Moore and Kristen Stewart at Chanel's July haute couture show, each wearing specially-designed gowns.

-"Those pieces look more modern than other pieces of jewelry companies have," Lagerfeld said at a preview.
+"Those pieces look more modern than other pieces of jewellery companies have," Lagerfeld said at a preview.

-"Normally I don't take care of Chanel jewelry, but they asked me to do something special for this collection."
+"Normally I don't take care of Chanel jewellery, but they asked me to do something special for this collection."

 Lagerfeld has also written a film where he imagines an encounter with Coco Chanel, played by Geraldine Chaplin.